mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

        [ 341, 1472]])
 ```

-Though the true positive rate is getting attractive, the false positive rate is too high.
+Though the true positive rate is getting attractive, the false positive rate is still too high.
 This tree may be using 15 features.

 ```
 In [18]: tp3 = conf3[1, 1]/sum(conf3[1, :])